thinkshout/thinkshout/blog/_posts/2019-10-22-adding-webpack-to-a-traditional-drupal-theme.md

 }
 ```

-in combination with a new library definition to swap the files for this theme.
+which uses a separate development library definition that uses `dist_dev` files.
 Since `dist_dev` can never exist on production, this seems like a low-risk addition.

-That’s basically everything - in the end, we now have a way to use modern build tools with a traditional Drupal theme, and hope that it leads to us adopting more ambitious JavaScript tools for more complex interactions.
+That’s basically everything - in the end, we now have a way to use modern build tools with a traditional Drupal theme, and hope that it leads to us writing more ambitious JavaScript for more complex interactions.
 If you want to check out the complete example theme, you can do so at [https://github.com/thinkshout/webpack_example].

+If you want to see the starter themes we're using Webpack on, check out [thinkshout/ts_grid] and [thinkshout/thinkwp]. ts_grid in particular has some great Sass tooling for working with CSS grid, which PostCSS helps with.
+Credit to Amy Swan and Jaymz Rhime for making our Webpack dreams real.

 P.S.
 If you’re a Webpack expert and have any suggestions for us, please open a PR or issue in the repo.
 I’m especially looking for ways we can make use of code splitting in the context of defining lots of Drupal behaviors.